Green Butte L.O.

 History.

 Lava Butte has been a site used for fire detection since 1913 and has had four different types of lookout structures.
 In 1913, they only had a telephone line to the summit and were expected to camp near the base.
 The fire attendants during this time were staffed by the Deschutes Valley Fire Patrol Association.
 It wasn’t adopted as a fire lookout by the Forest Service until 1924.
 The first lookout structure was built in 1931 as a 14×14 L-4 hip-roof house.
 It was one of the three first lookouts established in the Deschutes NF and was considered one of the most visited lookouts even then.
-The other two were Odell Butte L.O. and Black Butte L.O.
-The second structure built on Lava Butte was a 2-story R-6 flat cab in 1957 to replace the existing.
+The other two were Odell Butte L.O. and Black Butte L.O. (post) The second structure built on Lava Butte was a 2-story R-6 flat cab in 1957 to replace the existing.
 In 1960, the first floor was expanded to include a visitor center.
 It was later dismantled in 1997 to start construction on the current lookout.
 In 1998, they completed a 2-story replica of a gable-roofed L-4 cab with a 1st floor visitor center.
 Despite the easy access to this lookout and proximity to Bend, it plays a pivotal role and is noted as reporting more fires first than any other lookout on the Deschutes NF.

 More Information.